 Variability in age proportions recruits among inlets

-For the base case, we assumed that age proportions of recruits varied over time and among inlets parameterized from age proportions of recruits calculated for each CU in the WCVI Chinook run reconstruction (D. Dobson pers. comm.
+For the base case, we assumed that age proportions of recruits varied over time and among inlets parameterized from age proportions of recruitments calculated for each CU in the WCVI Chinook run reconstruction (D. Dobson pers. comm.
 DFO Science; inlet-specific age-proportions were not available) (Figure 4.9).
 We used the CU-specific mean proportions at each age from the run reconstruction with annual deviations in those proportions based on a multivariate logistic distribution, parameterized from the estimated time-series of age proportions.

-Figure 4.9: Time-series of proportions at age in recruitment aligned by brood year, calculated from run reconstruction for West Coast of Vancouver Island Chinook by CU.
+Figure 4.9: Time-series of proportions at age in recruitment aligned by brood year, calculated from run reconstruction for WCVI Chinook by CU.

 We ran a sensitivity analysis under an alternative assumption where age proportions varied over years but were constant among CUs.
 Under this assumption, we found that pairwise correlations of spawner abundances in projections were much higher than those observed (Figure 4.7), generating time-series that were unrealistic.